shiosyakeyakini-info/dart_mfm_parser/README.md

 These feature will be supported in the future.

 - This package is not compatible with 'toString()' and many api from the official mfm.js.
-- This package is not support math-inline and math-block.